MASTER OF SOCIAL WORK

 Students with the following qualifications will be considered for admission to this Advanced Standing Program:

-Although this program is open to students of all cultural backgrounds, candidates must also have some familiarity with the traditional wholistic healing approach and/or have used it in their practice.
-This will be demonstrated through a personal statement, references and an admission interview.
+- Although this program is open to students of all cultural backgrounds, candidates for the Indigenous Field of Study must also have some familiarity with the traditional wholistic healing approach and/or have used it in their practice.
+This will be demonstrated through a personal statement, references and an admissions interview.